perrydime/actuary/README.md

-# actuary
+# Actuary
-Compilation of useful Actuarial code and related documents
+Compilation of useful actuarial code and related documents.

+May include:

+Distributions
+Datasets
+Lists of Related Links, Subjects, or Concepts